Masquerade-Circus/mongoose-history-plugin/README.md

         user : undefined, // An object id of the user that generate the event reason : undefined,
         data : undefined, // Additional data to save with the event
-        type: undefined // One of 'patch', 'minor', 'major'.
-If undefined defaults to 'major' }
+        type: undefined, // One of 'patch', 'minor', 'major'.
+If undefined defaults to 'major'
+        method: 'newTank' // Optional and intended for method reference }
 });
 small.save()